Charles Martel: Interregnum (737–741)

 In 737 at the tail end of his campaigning in Provence and Septimania, the Merovingian King Theuderic IV died.
 Charles, titling himself maior domus and princeps et dux Francorum, did not appoint a new king, and nobody acclaimed one.
 The throne lay vacant until Charles's death.
 The interregnum, the final four years of Charles's life, was relatively peaceful although in 738 he compelled the Saxons of Westphalia to submit and pay tribute, and in 739 he checked an uprising in Provence where some rebels united under the leadership of Maurontus.

 Charles used the relative peace to set about integrating the outlying realms of his empire into the Frankish church.
 He erected four dioceses in Bavaria (Salzburg, Regensburg, Freising, and Passau) and gave them Boniface as metropolitan bishop over all Germany east of the Rhine, with his seat at Mainz.
 Boniface had been under his protection since 723.
 Boniface explained to Daniel of Winchester that without it he could neither administer his church, defend his clergy, nor prevent idolatry.

-In 739, Pope Gregory III sought Charles's aid against Liutprand, but Charles was loathe to fight his onetime ally and ignored the plea.
+In 739, Pope Gregory III sought Charles's aid against Liutprand, but Charles was loath to fight his onetime ally and ignored the plea.
 Nonetheless, the pope's request for Frankish protection showed how far Charles had come from the days when he was tottering on excommunication, and set the stage for his son and grandson to assert themselves in the peninsula.